pavankul1/Coffee_Shop_Sales_Analysis_PowerBI/README.md

 ## 🔗 Related Projects

-This dashboard builds upon the logic and insights from my previous [SQL Analysis Project](#), showcasing the ability to extract, transform, and visualize business data across platforms.
+This dashboard builds upon the logic and insights from my previous [https://github.com/pavankul1/Coffee_Shop_Sales_Analysis_SQL], showcasing the ability to extract, transform, and visualize business data across platforms.

 ---